About us

 The Lutheran Church in Ireland

-The centre of our church is the Sunday service in St. Finian's Church in the heart of Dublin, where we come together in trust in our Lord Jesus Christ.
+The focus of our church life is the Sunday service in St. Finian's Church in the heart of Dublin, where we come together in trust in our Lord Jesus Christ.
 In worship we hear God's good news for our lives, experience fellowship with Him and each other, sing, pray and celebrate Holy Communion.
 In worship we find comfort, hope, companionship, encouragement, orientation and in everything God himself.
-We welcome all who want to become a living part of our church and thus enrich our community with their questions, ideas and faith.
+We welcome all who want to become a living part of our church and thus enrich our community with their questions, ideas and their faith.

 Our church is part of the worldwide communion of Lutheran churches that stand in the tradition of Martin Luther's Wittenberg Reformation in 1517.
 There are over 72 million Lutheran Christians worldwide.
 As a Lutheran church, we are part of the ecumenical movement and are engaged in interfaith dialogue in Ireland.